 Caution: you may never want to leave this designer’s airbnb’s

-Chances are you have scrolled through Alyssa’s delightful instagram feed before.
-The Charleston based Interior Designer focuses on updating airbnb and vacation rentals, and she does it her own way.
+Chances are you have scrolled through Alyssa’s delightful Instagram feed before.
+The Charleston based Interior Designer focuses on updating Airbnb and vacation rentals, and she does it her own way.
 Demilio Design tackles everything, from new builds to complete guts and restoration.
 At Clay Imports, we are most intrigued by how the designer can hit refresh on any space without changing the entire layout.
 The secret: push your boundaries.
 And choose bold tiles.

 Own Your Style - Unapologetically

 My style is a little all over the place, which is the only way I would ever want it.
-If I had to choose one word to describe it though, I would say it’s unapologetic.
+If I had to decide one word to describe it though, I would say it’s unapologetic.
 The second word would definitely be funky, lol.
 That being said, I don’t like to focus too consistently on one specific style.
-Being an airbnb designer a lot of my projects end up being in direct competition with one another, so I like to continuously change it up so that every project is unique.
+Being an Airbnb designer a lot of my projects end up being in direct competition with one another, so I like to continuously change it up so that every project is unique.
 Even within a project I never like anything to be too much of one thing.
 I find that when you create too many boundaries and barriers things seem to fall flat.
 Also, I am working with a lot of historic homes here in Charleston.
-This brings in so many different unique characteristics and personalities.
+This brings in so many unique characteristics and personalities.
 I tend to let the home sort of tell me what it wants to be, and then go from there.
-I think every home has its own story and I am just there to make sure it gets told in the most functionally fun way possible.
+I think every home has its own story, and I am just there to make sure it gets told in the most functionally fun way possible.

 It’s OK to Go an Unconventional Design Path